 How to Make Beef Jerky in a Smoker in Only 6 Steps

-Here are 6 easy steps for making beef jerky in a smoker:
+Here are 6 easy steps for making beef jerky in smokers:

 1. Choose and Slice the Meat

-Pick a lean cut of meat; a sirloin tip roast is ideal for jerky because it's typically lean and simple to work with.
+Pick the best meat for a jerky; a sirloin tip roast is ideal for smoked beef jerky because it's typically lean and simple to work with.
 I am using a beef roast for this recipe.

-All the excess fat from the meat should be removed—the fat will make your jerky spoil quickly and add to the drying time.
+All the excess fat from the meat should be removed—the fat will make your smoked beef jerky spoil quickly and add to the drying time.

-Then, using the grain or a jerky slicer, slice the meat into 1/4-inch pieces.
+Then, using the grain or a smoked beef jerky slicer, slice the meat into 1/4-inch pieces.

 2. Marinate the Meat